Cooking On The Ranch

 To serve the soup: This soup is a hearty meal.
 Ladle into bowls and and all you’ll need is an Accompaniment Salad and some rustic crusty bread.

 My super popular recipe for Cheesy Cornbread is always a good choice here.
 Or try this popular recipe for Rabbit Hill In Molasses Bread.
-A super healthy salad is a welcome side, take a look at this Baby Kale Salad with Granny Smith Apples.
+A super healthy salad is a welcome side, take a look at this simple tossed salad with Creamy Blue Cheese Dressing.

 Tips For Success